thexmanxyz/Floating-ToTop-Button/README.md

 ### Size

-Set the `size` parameter as follows `size: 7` and create the following CSS selectors:
+Set the `size` parameter as follows - `size: 7` - and create the following CSS selector:

 ```CSS
 a.to-top-button.sz-7{ width: 100px; height: 100px; }